-He or she retains complete and thorough knowledge about trademark practices, deadlines, and federal law.
+He or she retains complete and thorough knowledge of trademark practices, deadlines, and federal law.
 Hiring a trademark attorney generally costs less in the long run due to higher accuracy.

 This is particularly true in light of high-profile crackdowns involving shady trademark companies advertising in the US.

 These crackdowns caused many unsuspecting U.S. citizens to lose their trademarks.
 Fortunately, as a trademark attorney assisting Chicago, IL businesses, I can help.
 Having an attorney on your side can provide you with authority when facing the USPTO Examiner.